George-Smirnoff/Kubernetes_All/k8s_manifest/limits/QoS/README.md

 - Every Container in the Pod must have a memory limit and a memory request (or only limit), and they must be the same.
 - Every Container in the Pod must have a CPU limit and a CPU request (or only limit), and they must be the same.<br>
+`If  memory/CPU request isn't  defined it will take the value of limit automatically.`<br> `If only request values is defined it means that resource doesn't have hardware restriction and can take all node capacity.`

 Both conditions should be fulfilled.
 If we will have only cpu or memory value QoS will have Burstable class!

 ```